crawl/crawl/crawl-ref/docs/crawl_manual.rst

   Armataurs instinctively roll when moving toward foes, getting a free move and regenerating magic.
 They have great aptitudes with armour and shields, though their body shape reduces the protection offered by body armour early on.
-At higher levels they also regenerate health when rolling, making them truly resilient.
+At higher levels they also regenerate health and magic when rolling, making them truly resilient.

 Gnolls (Gn)
   Gnolls are a species of caniform humanoids originally hailing from the arid